jvuzzell/cloud-wookie/README.md

 ## Changelog

 ### 20240311-JVU
 * Updates documentation adding new diagrams, and overviews for deployment script
 * Remove cloudwookiee.test_plan command (temporarily)
 * Reorganizes modules in the environment directory to support
 * Expands Cloudwookiees automation capabilities by adding configs that manage terraform apply along with allowing cloudwwokiee to retrieve terraform.tfvars files from AWS Secrets Manager
 * Stores environment specific plans in graphs directory to support future integrations with visualization software
 * Updates deployment and destruction scripts to support targetted environments
+* Adds new chapter to documentation discussing how to upgrade the target infrastructure and services